newrelic-experimental/tsm-enablement-workshops/otel-astro-demo/instructions_selfhost.md

 # Self Host
 Use these instructions to run the demo in your own environment rather than in a codesapce.
 This allows you to run for longer amongst other benefits.
-The demo requires Docker, minikube, kubectl and helm and the guidance is based on an Ubuntu AWS EC2 t2.xlarge instance.
-You may need to adjust the installation of the dependencies if using a different operating system
+The demo requires Docker, minikube, kubectl and helm and the guidance is based on an Ubuntu  AWS EC2 t2.xlarge instance (or Azure Standard D4s 4CPU VM).
+You may need to adjust the installation of the dependencies if using a different operating system.
-.

-## Environment Setup (Ubuntu)
+## Environment Setup (Ubuntu 24.x LTS)

-The following is a useful user data script for an ec2 Ubuntu launch template.
-You could also run these (as root) in your VM directly.
-This expectsthe user to be called "ubuntu", adjust accordingly for your own environment.
+The following script is a complete bootstrapping user data script for an AWS ec2 Ubuntu launch template.
+You can also run these commands (as root user) in your VM directly.
+This expects the non-root user to be called "ubuntu", adjust accordingly for your own environment.

 ```
 # Uncomment the line below if running in ec2 user data.
 This pipes the user data script to the file /var/log/user-data.log
 # exec > >(tee /var/log/user-data.log|logger -t user-data -s 2>/dev/console) 2>&1

-NON_ROOT_USER="ubuntu"
+NON_ROOT_USER="ubuntu" # Change this to your standard non-root VM user

 # ----> Install docker (https://docs.docker.com/engine/install/ubuntu/)